 Andrew Dowling

-Andrew Dowling about 6 years ago
+Andrew Dowling over 6 years ago

 Excellent piece, answered a lot of questions I have had for a long time.
 I am interested in an App that will regocnise a Image and initiate a video related to the specific image.
 What is the best SDK for me?